lovcoxin/ClassBook/README.md

 # ClassBook
-The first turning point in Class 14's academic journey is the High School Entrance Examination
+The first turning point in Class 14's academic journey is the High School Entrance Examination.

-And i'll finish the update in a week
+And i'll finish the update in a week.

-mian websites is in [github.com](https://github.com/lovcoxin/classbook), and image repository is in [gitee.com](https://gitee.com/lycolovcoxin/classbook)
+Mian websites is in [github.com](https://github.com/lovcoxin/classbook), and image repository is in [gitee.com](https://gitee.com/lycolovcoxin/classbook).

 ---
 ## All install: